Fall Planting: Commemorating the HMS Salvia

 Maybe a Meadow Sage

 Salvia pratensis, also known as Meadow Clary, is the only sage native to Great Britain.
 However, the continental European native Salvia nemorosa is commonly referred to as Salvia in Great Britain.
 Finding a pure strain of either species appears to be impossible.
 But both are known to be central to a group of European Salvias called meadow sages.
 Nowadays, an abundance of their lushly blooming descendents is available in American garden centers.
-Some of the rarer ones that we grow at Flowers by the Sea include:
+Some that we grow at Flowers by the Sea include:

 - Iranian Oil Sage (S. atropatana)